-Men with a prolactinoma can be at an increased risk of developing cardiovascular disease.
+Prolactinomas have been associated with an increased risk of developing cardiovascular disease in males.

-Although high circulating levels of prolactin are normal in pregnant women, in men and non-pregnant women high levels may indicate an underlying health condition.
-Similarly, a low level could indicate pituitary gland dysfunction.
-Making sure your diet is healthy and you are getting adequate exercise can help to prevent adverse health events.
+High circulating levels of prolactin are normal in pregnant women but in non-pregnant men and women, high levels can indicate an underlying health condition or low levels may signify pituitary gland dysfunction.
+Your lifestyle may help to influence your hormone levels or could prevent adverse health events.

 Lab Tests Online UK.
 (2014).
 Prolactin.
 Available at: https://labtestsonline.org.uk/tests/prolactin

 Toulis, K, A., Robbins, T and Reddy, N et al. (2017).
 Males with Prolactinoma are at Increased Risk of Incident Cardiovascular Disease.
 Clinical Endocrinology: 88, pp 71-76.